kamalrana7843/landsifier/RF based method/readme.md

 # Random Forest based Method

 This Method used seven geometric propeties of landslide polygon that have been found useful for landslide classification.
-These properties are--
+These properties are -

 1. Area (A) of landslide Polygon
 2. Perimetre (P) of Landslide Polygon